alekart/archives-calendar-widget/readme.txt

 * [upd] refactor plugin settings
 * [upd] change default settings
 * [upd] change jQuery plugin initialisation method
-* [upd] change archives filter url to something more sexy
+* [upd] change "archives filter" url to something more sexy.
+Hopefully fixes some conflicts with some $_GET params
 * [upd] add title attribute on days/month with posts
 * [fix] `today` date based on timezone
 * [upd] all themes converted to SCSS format (no more LESS)
 * [fix] plugin settings were not updated with the new ones on plugin activation after an update
+* [fix] issue with the widget settings in "Customizer", could not select any category.

 = 1.0.5 =
 * [fix] archives filter improvement and fixes